-For fiscal 2023, net cash used for financing activities of \$5.18 billion was primarily due to payments for our common stock repurchases, taxes paid related to the net share settlement of equity awards and the repayment of our 2023 Notes.
-These uses of cash were offset in part by proceeds from re-issuance of treasury stock mainly for our employee stock purchase plan.
-See the section titled "Stock Repurchase Program" below.
+For fiscal 2024, net cash used for financing activities of \$7.72 billion was primarily due to payments for our common stock repurchases, partially offset by proceeds from the issuance of senior notes.
+See the sections titled "Senior Notes" and "Stock Repurchase Program" below.